DenizBaskan/parrot-ai-bypass/README.md

 # Parrot AI bypass
-A runthrough on a flaw I discovered in tryparrotai.com that allows you to access all pro features.
+A runthrough on flaws I discovered in tryparrotai.com that allows you to access all pro features.
 This writeup is quite easy to follow through and actions covered are quite trivial.
 ### Disclaimer
 > I am not responsible for your actions committed with the information discussed here.
 This article is made for educational purposes only.